robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 ### AWS RDS (PostgreSQL) db connection
 Open to the internet, only protected via username/password from local PC which is clearly bad.
 High risk of exposure vs. convenience of being able to run queries locally.

+Open to the internet for ease of development from Windows machine using PgAdmin 4 application.
+REF: https://www.pgadmin.org/
+TODO:
+ - Add link to docs
+ - Find out how encryption works to/from here

+### AWS S3
+#### AWS Lamda zip files
+#### Terraform State file

 <!--
 - clear text/issues